Pollination is a valuable ecosystem service

 Pollination is a valuable service provided by both managed bees (primarily honey bees, Apis mellifera) and wild, native bees.
 Bee pollination is essential for the production of fruits, nuts, vegetables, spices, stimulants (such as coffee), and edible oils (such as sunflower and canola).
 Estimates of the economic contribution of pollination vary widely, but two recent studies give us a sense of the magnitude of the contribution pollinators make to the global and national economy.
 Gallai et al. (2009) estimated that the contribution of pollination to the global economy was approximately $170 billion annually, and Calderone (2012), based on data for the US alone, estimated that pollination contributes over $15 billion/year to the US economy.
 In New York, important pollinator-dependent crops include apple ($250 million/year), squash and pumpkin ($74 million/year), tomatoes ($47 million/year), strawberries ($7 million/year), cherries ($3 million/year), and pears ($2.5 million/year) (economic data from New York State Department of Agriculture and Markets; www.agriculture.ny.gov).
 Many of New York’s most high value fruits are entirely dependent on pollinators for successful production.

-In April, 2015, Governor Cuomo announced that New York State will establish a taskforce to develop a Pollinator Protection Plan to promote the health and stability of pollinator populations in New York State.
-A first step toward developing a comprehensive Pollinator Protection Plan is to accurately document the diversity of wild bees in New York.
+- Documenting the diversity of wild bees in New York is an important part of promoting the health and stability of pollinator populations.
 To that end, we have been developing a complete list of New York’s wild bees.
-Our goal is to accurately document what species occur in New York, which bee species are native and which non-native, and as much information about the natural history, nesting biology, floral preferences, social behaviors as possible.
-This is essential baseline data for developing a comprehensive Pollinator Protection Plan for NY.
+Our goal is to accurately document what species occur in New York, which bee species are native and which non-native, which are declining or rare, and as much information about the natural history, nesting biology, floral preferences, social behaviors as possible.

 - Ascher, J.S., S. Kornbluth, and R.G.
 Goelet (2014).
 Bees (Hymenoptera: Apoidea: Anthophila) of Gardiners Island, Suffolk County, New York.
 Northeastern Naturalist 21(1): 47-71.